Drumming Ideas

 Hacksaw

-- What you practice with you hands, practice with your feet.
+- What you practice with your hands, practice with your feet.
 What

-you practice with you feet, practice with your hands.
+you practice with your feet, practice with your hands.
 What you

 practice with your limbs, practice with your mouth.